nicola/decentralized-user-security-model/README.md

-# Decentralized User Security Model
+# Decentralized Identity and User Data Security Model

 > A set of principles that a federated/decentralized system should provide to their users